Things nobody will tell you about React.js

 Did I mention that my code will run also in a react native application?

-Well I don’t want to spoiler the results of my tests and I will let you try it out first but I will give you an hint:
+Well, I don’t want to spoil the results of my tests and I will let you try it out first but I will give you an hint:

 what do you expect from a framework with more than 1000 issues on github that will let you install alpha dependencies by default (React@16.0.0-alpha.6) to develop your native app?!?